Connway/Shibboleth/README.txt

 The primary goal is to develop a game engine and editor that is highly extensible and as data driven as possible (where it makes sense).

-I am always looking for feedback from code reviews!
-If you wish to spend your valuable time giving feedback, send me a message on Bitbucket!

 ===============
     LICENSE
 ===============